If you’ve landed here hoping for a quick answer to what sounds like a simple question, we’re going to disappoint you.

 Just keep an eye on the light if you plan any long hikes as the daylight hours are falling quickly, especially later in the season in the deep south.

-If you’ve taken one of the last Antarctic trips of the season, you’ll arrive back in Ushuaia at mid to late March.
-The land or fire and ice is stunning at this time of year.
+If you’ve taken one of the last Antarctic trips of the season, you’ll arrive back in Ushuaia in mid to late March.
+The land of fire and ice is stunning at this time of year.

-With the retreat of the summer tourists and the impending winter, the animals begin to come down from the mountains in April.
+With the retreat of the summer tourists and the impending winter season, the animals begin to come down from the mountains in April.

-And where the guanaco roam, the wild puma are sure to follow.
-We’re yet to spot a wild puma but this is high on our bucket list.
-Maybe this year we’ll get lucky!
+And where guanaco roams, wild pumas are sure to follow.
+We’re yet to spot a wild puma, but this is high on our bucket list.

-The Patagonian winter runs from June to August.
+The Patagonian winter season runs from June to August.

 Daylight fades away to around 8 or 9 hours a day.